mitchgavan/mitchgavan.github.io/_posts/2021-01-21-taking-care-code-splitting-react.md

 }
 {% endhighlight %}

 That's it!
-I've created a [CodeSandbox](https://codesandbox.io/s/react-lazy-cdv8q) for this solution so you can view the code snippets from above all together.
-Hope you enjoyed the article, thanks for reading!
+I've created a [CodeSandbox](https://codesandbox.io/s/react-lazy-cdv8q) for this solution so you can view all of the code snippets from the article working together.
+I hope you enjoyed the article, thanks for reading!